Best Places to Visit in October

 Buffalo Pass

 This pass climbs to 10,180 ft at its highest point and crosses the Continental Divide in the Park Range of the Rocky Mountains.
-The pass road can be rugged, twisty, and narrow in places, so an appropriate vehicle is needed.
+The pass road can be rugged, twisty, and narrow in places, so a suitable vehicle is required.
 However, the views and foliage are outstanding!
-The pass can be accessed from Walden, where you must go to Grizzly Creek Guard Station before heading up the Pass.
+The pass can be accessed from Walden, where you must go to the Grizzly Creek Guard Station before heading up the Pass.
 The route drops you right into Steamboat Springs by way of Strawberry Park.

 Elk River Road to Columbine and into Wyoming